kstonekuan/voice-rtc-bench/README.md

 ### Step 3: Run Benchmarks

-The benchmark runner automatically requests room credentials from the echo agent.
+The benchmark runner automatically requests room credentials from the echo agent and writes results to InfluxDB if configured in `.env`.

 **Run Daily benchmark:**